williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 Each public key is identified by a *kid* attribute, which corresponds with the *kid* claim in the [ID Token header](#claims-in-the-header-section).

-The ID Token is signed by an RSA private key.
-Okta publishes the corresponding public key and adds a public-key identifier `kid` in the ID Token header.
+The ID Token is signed by an RSA private key, and we publish the future signing key well in advance.
-To stay in sync with Okta's key rotation, your application should check the `kid`, and if it has changed, check the `jwks_uri` value in the [well-known configuration](#openid-connect-discovery-document) for a new public key and `kid`.
+However, in an emergency situation you can still stay in sync with Okta's key rotation.
+Have your application check the `kid`, and if it has changed, check the `jwks_uri` value in the [well-known configuration](#openid-connect-discovery-document) for a new public key and `kid`.

-All apps must roll over keys for adequate security.
 Please note the following:

 * For security purposes, Okta automatically rotates keys used to sign the token.
 * The current key rotation schedule is four times a year.
 This schedule can change without notice.